Bao-Shan/bao-shan.github.io/_pages/about.md

 <span class="anchor" id="about-me"></span>
 <h1 id="about-me">About Me</h1>

-<p>I am an Associate Professor (Youth Talent Program) and Master's Supervisor at the School of Mathematical Sciences, Ocean University of China.
+<p>I am an Associate Professor and Master's Supervisor at the School of Mathematical Sciences, Ocean University of China.
 I received my Ph.D. in Computational Mathematics from the same university in 2022, under the supervision of Prof. Wai Sun Don.</p>

 <p>My research spans high-order finite difference and finite volume WENO schemes, affine-invariant WENO operators, physical-constraints-preserving schemes for multi-material flows, and hyperbolic conservation laws on manifolds via the time-continuous embedding method.</p>